byterubpay/byterub-site/_posts/2019-01-05-logs-for-the-Community-meeting-held-on-2019-01-05.md

 **\<el00ruobuob\_[m]>** thanks
 **\<ErCiccione>** first point is about an FFS idea i posted on the forum some weeks ago about rewarding translators.
 I had some mixed opinions about it, at the beginning it sounded a bad idea for me, but than seeing that the community looked in favour i wrote down the idea in form of FFS request
 **\<ErCiccione>** but right after many other community members seemed against it.
 So,
-**\<ErCiccione>** what's the feeling about https://forum.getmonero.org/6/ideas/91293/reward-monero-translators ?
+**\<ErCiccione>** what's the feeling about https://forum.getbyterub.org/6/ideas/91293/reward-byterub-translators ?
 **\<ErCiccione>** would reward translators be a good idea or not? i'm troubled
 **\<el00ruobuob\_[m]>** i am in favor, mainly to intencieve and rewrad reviewers
-**\<ErCiccione>** from one side i would like to see contributions based on passion for monero, but it's true that especially in this market it's very hard to find contributors in first place, and maybe a little incentive could help
+**\<ErCiccione>** from one side i would like to see contributions based on passion for byterub, but it's true that especially in this market it's very hard to find contributors in first place, and maybe a little incentive could help
 **\<ErCiccione>** so, thoughts?
-**\<brokeinside90>** I suspect there are many who are bilingual, who cannot code and want to help Monero
+**\<brokeinside90>** I suspect there are many who are bilingual, who cannot code and want to help ByteRub
 **\<el00ruobuob\_[m]>** and i agree with the principle of not double reward, for guys like me. so totally pro
 **\<brokeinside90>** Perhaps there's some way of gamifying it
 **\<sgp\_>** What's the best way to encourage volunteerism while still getting more reviews?
 Is there some type of swag we offer to people who help for free?
 Even shirts are cheap-ish; what about special shirts?
-**\<brokeinside90>** I suspect a similar thing to the Monero games could be used
+**\<brokeinside90>** I suspect a similar thing to the ByteRub games could be used
 **\<rehrar>** I have gone back and forth on this issue several times.
 **\<sgp\_>** Cheaper still: special stickers
 **\<rehrar>** Currently sitting in the "bad idea" camp, but that may change tomorrow